PLCnext/IIoT_Library/README.md

    | CLIENT_ID      | The ID of the MQTT client.<br/>Must be unique on the MQTT broker.                                           | PLCnext Subscriber or<br/>PLCnext Publisher |
    | TOPIC          | The topic to publish/subscribe to on the broker.                                                            | plcnext                                     |

-Note that the MQTT programs in this example project contains two code sheets, one written in Ladder and the other in Structured Text.
-These two code sheets implement exactly the same functions, but only one will be executed at a time.
-You can control which sheet is executed using the `Language` variable in the respective program.

 ### Quick start

 1. In the program instance called "JSON_Code_Decode", set the variable `udtCoderExample.udtCoder.x_EN` to `TRUE`.
 This creates a JSON stream as a byte array.
 This is passed to the "MQTT_Publish" program instance via Port variables.